-Due to the Coronavirus pandemic, these traditions will be carried out differently in 2020 and 2021.
+Due to the Coronavirus pandemic, these traditions will be carried out differently in 2021.

 Wesleyan College’s tradition of the Marker Ceremony began in 1986 during the celebration of the College’s sesquicentennial anniversary.
 On the evening before Commencement every year since, graduating seniors and faculty process in regalia from the Old Wesleyan campus site on College Street to Mulberry Street United Methodist Church for Baccalaureate Ceremonies.
 The route followed today is the same that students took when walking to church services from the downtown campus.
 Old Wesleyan site, U.S. Post Office at 451 College Street.